Book your parking

 From walled gardens to riverside woodland, the garden at Greenway is very relaxed and tranquil.
 Find out more about the Peach House, Fernery and Battery including where to find the best river views.
 See the family pet cemetery and find out why a small area of lawn is called Clock Golf.

-Greenway's relaxed woodland garden on the edge of the River Dart is the perfect place for a stroll in autumn.
-The paths that drift down the hillside are lined with trees turning orange, brown and russet, and bare branches allow glimpses of the river.
-Crunch through the fallen leaves, pause and admire the views as you get your breath back and see what wildlife you can spot.
+Greenway's relaxed woodland garden on the edge of the River Dart is the perfect place to stretch your legs.
+The paths that drift down the hillside are lined with trees whose bare branches allow glimpses of the river.
+Pause and admire the wide river views as you get your breath back and see what wildlife you can spot.

-In the garden, a wander to Top Garden is an ideal spot to soak up the views out over the River Dart down towards Kingswear, and over the wooded banks, beautiful at this time of year as the leaves turn.
+In the garden, a wander to Top Garden is an ideal spot to soak up the views out over the River Dart down towards Kingswear.

 It's a mix of industry and leisure in the North Walled Garden, with a cut-flower garden and a restored Peach House.
 At 120ft long it's one of the longest in Devon.
 There are a number of varieties of peaches, apricots and nectarines grown here, and they're used in the café for seasonal recipes.